Brazil–Venezuela relations: 2010–2020

-2020-present
+2020–2022

-Brazil-Venezuela relations featured as a significant issue in the 2022 election.
-Far-right incumbent Jair Bolsonaro, his surrogates and supporters repeatedly sought to undermine the campaign of leftist challenger ex-President Luiz Inácio Lula da Silva by making a series of claims that Lula had a desire to ‘turn Brazil into Venezuela’, that under Lula’s previous administrations, he had financed Venezuelan infrastructure development through the Brazilian National Development Bank (BNDES) at the expense of Brazilian infrastructure development, and that Lula was ‘in love’ with 'Maduro and other dictators.'
-Meanwhile, Bolsonaro was accused of paedophilia and perversion by his opponents for a podcast in which he recalled a meeting he had with ‘pretty girls, 14 and 15 years old … all Venezuelans’ in São Sebastião, stating that he ‘felt a spark.’
+Brazil–Venezuela relations featured as a significant issue in the 2022 Brazilian general election.
+Far-right incumbent Jair Bolsonaro, his surrogates and supporters repeatedly sought to undermine the campaign of leftist challenger ex-President Lula by making a series of claims that Lula had a desire to "turn Brazil into Venezuela", that under Lula's previous administrations, he had financed Venezuelan infrastructure development through the Brazilian National Development Bank (BNDES) at the expense of Brazilian infrastructure development, and that Lula was "in love" with "Maduro and other dictators".
+Meanwhile, Bolsonaro was accused of paedophilia and perversion by his opponents for a podcast in which he recalled a meeting he had with underaged girls … all Venezuelans' in São Sebastião, stating that he "felt a spark".
 Bolsonaro later apologised for his remarks.

+Following Bolsonaro's defeat in Brazil's presidential runoff, Venezuelan President Nicolás Maduro congratulated Lula and reported the resumption of a "binational cooperation agenda between our countries" following a telephone conversation with the President-elect.
+On December 14, Brazil's incoming Minister of Foreign Relations Mauro Vieira stated that Lula had instructed him to re-establish relations with Venezuela.